openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 Date
 ^^^^

-In the :guilabel:`DAT` tab, you will be asked to select the dates of the time series used to build the mosaic image.
+In the :guilabel:`DAT` tab, you will be asked to select the dates of the time series used to build the composited image.
 You need to provide a start and an end date.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/date.png
     :title: The date selection window
     :group: planet-mosaic-recipe

-click on the :btn:`<fas fa-calendar-alt>` to display the Date picker and select your date.
+Click the :btn:`<fas fa-calendar-alt>` to display the Date picker and select your date.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/date_picker.png
     :title: The SEPAL datepicker as it is used in the planet mosaic tool
     :group: planet-mosaic-recipe

-When the selection is done click on :btn:`<fa fa-chevron-right> next` button.
+When the selection is done click :btn:`<fa fa-chevron-right> next` button.

 Sources
 ^^^^^^^

-SEPAL can use multiple data sources to create your mosaics as long as they are Planet related datasets.
+SEPAL can use multiple data sources to create your mosaics/composites as long as they are Planet related datasets.

-3 options are availables: :guilabel:`NICFI basemaps`, :guilabel:`Custom basemaps`, :guilabel:`Daily imagery`
+3 options are available: :guilabel:`NICFI basemaps`, :guilabel:`Custom basemaps`, :guilabel:`Daily imagery`

-Once your finished, click on :btn:`<fas fa-check> done` to finish the process.
+Once you are finished, click on :btn:`<fas fa-check> done` to finish the process.

 NICFI basemaps
 """"""""""""""

-The NICFI basemap use the level 1 NICFI data provided by SEPAL.
+The NICFI basemap uses the level 1 NICFI data provided by SEPAL.

 .. warning::

-    provided data are montly mosaics so your time range need to be longer than 1 month.
-If not only one image will be used.
+    provided data are monthly mosaics, which means that your time range needs to be longer than 1 month.
+Otherwise, only one image will be used.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/sources.png
     :title: The different sources available in SEPAL to build Planet mosaics